December 13th, 2018

 “Pffft” is all he said through a billow of cigarette smoke that floated through his beard.

-Later that night I would learn that James was once a state champion ping-pong player, which explains his athletic physique.
+I would later learn that James was once a state champion ping-pong player, which explains his athletic physique.
 He and I took 10 minutes to set up the table before he rocketed two shots by me and said, “You’re not ready for this,” before disassembling the table and putting it away.

 We scuttled back inside just as Pete took to the stage to start the second show.
 Between songs a fan standing at the back of the room yelled “Justin Peter Kinkel-Schuster!” with a drink raised in the air.